markroyer/latex-tikz-beamer-highlight-examples/README.md

 ## Usage

-You can build the syllabus by typing
+You can build the PDF document by typing

 ```
 make